-The program requires students to complete 6 courses (18 or 19 credits) comprising 4 core courses and 2 electives.
-The program may be completed in 3 consecutive semesters.
-Commencing in the student's junior year, the 4 core courses provide students with a balanced and integrated exposure to key functional areas in business and to ways of thinking about, and analyzing, the world from a responsible business perspective.
-The 2 electives provide students the opportunity to develop knowledge in or explore a specific aspect of business of their choice.
-One of the disciplines (Financial Management) involves a 4 credit course (ACCT 201 Principles of Financial Accounting) and so requires completion of 19 credits.
+The program requires students to complete six courses (18 or 19 credits) comprising of four core courses and two electives.
+The program may be completed in three consecutive semesters.
+Commencing in the student's junior year, the four core courses provide students with a balanced and integrated exposure to key functional areas in business and to ways of thinking about, and analyzing, the world from a responsible business perspective.
+The two electives provide students the opportunity to develop knowledge in or explore a specific aspect of business of their choice.
+One of the disciplines (Financial Management) involves a 4-credit course (ACCT 201: Principles of Financial Accounting) and so requires completion of 19 credits.